DSACMS/ospo-guide/content/resources/exporting-python-projects.md

 	example.py
 ```

-How your library package will work is that whenever someone installs the library they will import ‘my-project’ and they can import anything that is present in the \_\_init\_\_.py file.
-Therefore, it is important to import everything that you want to be present in the library inside the \_\_init\_\_.py file.
+How your library package will work is that whenever someone installs the library they will import ‘my-project’ and they can import anything that is present in the `\_\_init\_\_.py` file.
+Therefore, it is important to import everything that you want to be present in the library inside the `\_\_init\_\_.py` file.

 ### Exporting to PyPi

 First, if you do not already have a PyPi account make sure that you create one.
-It is highly recommended that you also use an authenticator app such as google authenticator or an equivalent two factor authentication method.
+It is highly recommended that you also use an authenticator app such as Google authenticator or an equivalent two factor authentication method.

 Secondly, once you have a PyPi account and have made sure that it is secure and configured to your liking you can generate an API key for publishing.
 Then you can click on your username in the top right corner and navigate to ‘Account settings.’